 Some compounds, particularly sulfur-cured and peroxide-cured rubbers, are microscopically abrasive and corrosive over time.
 Damage to mold surfaces over time will result in continual worsening of part appearance, extra cleaning steps, and dramatically reduce the effective lifespan of your expensive machinery.
 McLube’s semi-permanent mold release agents form a bonded barrier that not only provides excellent release characteristics but also protects molds during operation.
 Our release agents may also be applied to molds in storage to prevent buildup of grime and rust.

-McLube offers semi-permanent mold release agents in bulk (1G, 5G, 55G, 275G) as well as convenient aerosolized cans for a variety of surface finishes, including:
+McLube offers semi-permanent mold release agents for a variety of surface finishes, including: